Kirscher/ResultAthle/README.md

 - **Advanced Scraping Functions:** We are in the process of enhancing our web scraping capabilities to provide a more robust and sophisticated data extraction process.
 This will allow us to gather more detailed and comprehensive data from athletics competitions.

-- **Visualization:** We are working on new visualization features that will allow users to better understand and interpret the data.
+- **Visualization:** We are working on new visualization features that will allow users to better understand and interpret the running performance.
 This includes various types of charts and graphs.

 - **Performance Analysis:** We are developing new features for analyzing athletic performance.
 This will include statistical analysis and machine learning algorithms to identify patterns and trends in the data.